An7One/growth7/Design/SystemDesign/Notes/ByBook/MartinKleppmannDesignDataIntensiveApplication/Part2DistributedData/Ch07Transactions/Sec02WeakIsolationLevels.md

 #### Phantoms causing write skew

-This effect, where a write in one transaction changes the result of a search query in another transaction, is called a phantom.
+The effect, where a write in one transaction changes the result of a search query in another transaction, is called a _phantom_.

 Snapshot isolation avoids phantoms in read-only queries, but in read-write transactions, phantoms can lead to particularly tricky cases of write skew.